gpaux/Mediana/FAQ_Sample_Data_Set.md

 ## Evaluation model

-The data and analysis models specified above collectively define the Clinical Scenarios to be examined in the PAH clinical trial.
-The scenarios are evaluated using success criteria or metrics that are aligned with the clinical objectives of the trial.
-In this case it is most appropriate to use regular power or, more formally, *marginal power*.
-This success criterion is specified in the evaluation model.
+The data and analysis models specified above define the Clinical Scenarios that will be examined in the Phase III trial.
+In general, clinical scenarios are evaluated using success criteria based on the trial's clinical objectives.
+Regular power, also known as *marginal power*, will be computed in this trial.
+This success criterion is specified in the following evaluation model.

 {% highlight R %}
 case.study1.evaluation.model = EvaluationModel() +